Deztini/Deztini/README.md

 # 👋 About Me

 Hi there!
-I'm a passionate fullstack developer and mobile app developer who loves building beautiful and responsive web applications.
+I'm a passionate fullstack developer and mobile app developer who loves building beautiful and responsive applications.

 ## 🌐 Socials: